 Improper handling of a carcass can lead to meat spoilage.
-Warm ambient temperatures within the hunt zone make it critical you are prepared to properly care for the meat if you harvest an animal.
+Warm ambient temperatures and steep, rugged terrain within the hunt zone make it critical you are prepared to properly care for the meat if you harvest an animal.
 Elk are large mammals and hold heat, which leads to spoilage.
 Promote cooling by opening the neck area, hip joints, and shoulders of the carcass.
+You should be physically fit and prepared to skin and quarter or de-bone and pack out your elk immediately after it is tagged.
 Meat should be hung in fly-proof, breathable sacks in the shade while you're still in the field.
+If you are hunting by yourself, you will need a minimum of four game sacks (six is better for loose cuts of meat), plenty of rope, a game hoist, a knife, a knife sharpener, and a pack frame.
 A meat saw or hatchet and a tarp also are recommended.
 Never lay meat directly on the bed of a truck because the exhaust system heats the bed and can lead to spoilage.
 It is suggested you place a pad or sleeping bag between the bed of the truck and the meat for insulation.